writeson/the_well_grounded_python_developer_code/examples/CH_10/README.md

 To run the example programs just enter the command line shortcut shown in the list below.
 The list below shows the shortcut command and a brief description of what the command does.

-* Example 01 further improves the application structure, adds the Flask Debug Toolbar, improved logging and external configuration information
+* Example 01 modifies adds user login to the application without database support